Learning Support Policy

 The SENCO may write a letter to your child’s GP to request a referral through appropriate health services.

 The SENCO will also be able to provide information to parents about private services in the local community such as Educational Psychologists and Speech and Language services.
 Parents will be asked to fund these assessments.

 If your child has a high level of special educational need we can apply for an Education, Health and Care Plan (EHCP) if your child meets the criteria set out by the Local Authority in Surrey.
 A panel of experts will assess your child’s need from evidence collated over time.
-The Action Plans over the last 6 months will be looked at and a judgement made.
+The Individual Support Plan/Action Plans over the last 6 months will be looked at and a judgement made.
 Children with Education, Health and Care Plans are funded by the Local Authority.
 The SENCO will work closely with the parents throughout this process.

 All reasonable adjustments will be made by the school and advice will be taken from the Local Authority as to the most effective provision for your child.

 Where a pupil has an Education, Health and Care Plan prepared by the Local Education Authority, the school will work with this body to ensure that the provisions of the EHCP are addressed and that the relevant Individual Support Plan/Action Plans are prepared and enacted according to the relevant statutory requirements.

 3. How will the curriculum be matched to my child’s needs?

 All children identified as having a special educational need or disability at Westward are recorded on the learning support register located within the confidential SENCO folder of the School's Google Drive.
 This is monitored and updated regularly by the SENCO.

 The learning support register clearly states each child’s identified need and the current differentiated strategies in place to help them thrive within the classroom and have equal access to the curriculum.